retsoksirhc/slackbot/README.md

 # @retsoksirhc/slackbot
-A simple slack bot that uses the event API.
+A simple slack bot that uses the Slack Bolt API in socket mode.
 You can register plugins to send and receive messages.
 See the example app for usage.

+NOTE: In version 2.0.0, the webserver was removed from this library.
+You should turn on socket mode instead, so you don't have to expose an http port to the world.
 ### Install
 ```
 npm install @retsoksirhc/slackbot